therealalexolthoff/twin-template/CONTRIBUTING.md

 ### Tool calling

 Vertex AI's Gemini API supports function calling via `types.Tool`/`types.FunctionDeclaration`, passed into `GenerateContentConfig(tools=[...])` — `main.py` doesn't use this yet; `respond_basic()`'s config currently only sets `system_instruction` and `thinking_config`.
 To keep tools modular, give each one its own file (e.g. `tools/check_calendar.py`) exposing both the function and its schema, and assemble an explicit list of enabled tools before calling `client.chats.create()`, so turning a tool on or off is a one-line change rather than an edit to `respond_basic()` itself.
-Note that adding tools also means handling the follow-up turn where Gemini returns a function-call part and expects the result sent back — that round trip doesn't exist in `main.py` today and is part of the work, not a detail to skip.
+Note that adding tools also means handling the follow-up turn where Gemini returns a function-call part and expects the result sent back; that round trip doesn't exist in `main.py` today and is part of the work, not a detail to skip.

 ### Modular UI features

 `main.py` currently calls `gr.ChatInterface(fn=respond_basic).launch()` directly, without wrapping it in `gr.Blocks()`.
-That's the main thing that needs to change — `ChatInterface` itself already has two built-in extension points worth knowing about before reaching for anything more custom:
+That's the main thing that needs to change: `ChatInterface` itself already has two built-in extension points worth knowing about before reaching for anything more custom:

 - **`additional_inputs`** — a list of components (sliders, textboxes, dropdowns) rendered in an accordion next to the chat, passed as extra arguments into the chat function.
 This is the right fit for something like an `n_results` slider or a temperature control — no restructuring needed beyond accepting the extra argument in `respond_basic()`.
 - **`additional_outputs`** — components the chat function can also write to, as long as they're declared in the same `gr.Blocks()` scope.
 This is the mechanism for a "show retrieved sources" panel: declare a `gr.Markdown()`, pass it via `additional_outputs`, and have `respond_basic()` return `(streamed_text, context_string)` instead of just the streamed text.